franciscohanna92/chatgpt-server/README.md

 npm start
 ```

-A Chromium browser will open. the ChatGPT home page.
+A Chromium browser will open with the ChatGPT home page.
 Login with your OpenAI account.
 Then, return to the temrinal and press `Enter`.
 The server will start on port `5001`.

 Make a request: